ChecksFinance/soul-moment/README.md

   </a>
 </p>

-This module is implemented on StarkNet by the Cairo language.
+This module is implemented on StarkNet in Cairo language.
 Using this module requires that you have a basic understanding of the Cairo language and python.

 ## Concepts